- Outlook for the near future:

 - – Overview of the invoices that we send to you for WLBC

-- For the onboarding of your end customers, we need to agree on how to set up or implement the export of emails to be archived so that they can be archived in Benno Cloud.
+- For the onboarding of your end customers we need to coordinate how you set up or implement the export of the emails to be archived so that the mails can be archived in Benno Cloud.

-For this, we offer various interfaces, which we present and explain below. - INTERFACES FOR IMPORTING MAILS INTO WLBC
+To this end we offer various interfaces, which we will present and explain below. - INTERFACES FOR IMPORTING MAILS INTO WLBC

-- With WLBC, emails from virtually all mail and groupware solutions (including Microsoft 365/Exchange Online) can be archived.
+- With WLBC you can archive the emails de facto all mail and groupware solutions (incl.
+Microsoft 365/Exchange Online) be archived.

-The import of emails from IMAP mailboxes (IMAP import) is not available in WLBC for regulatory reasons (GoBD). - WLBC has the following import interfaces for importing emails from the respective tenants or end customers:
+The import of emails from IMAP mailboxes (IMAP import) is not available. - WLBC has the following Import interfaces for the import of emails of the respective clients or end customers:

 1. REST API for import from Linux/Unix systems as well as self‑service upload of legacy mails